TeamWin/twrpme/_motorola/motorolamotoz2force.markdown

 fastboot boot path/to/twrp.img

 This will temporarily boot TWRP on your device.
-If you are using a lockscreen pin/pattern/password and do not get prompted to enter your password, reboot to the bootloader and try again.
+Use adb to push the zip onto your device:

+adb push path/to/twrp.zip /sdcard

 Go to install and browse to the zip and install the zip.
-The zip will install TWRP to both boot slots.
-Installing TWRP at this time will remove root if you are currently rooted.
+The zip will install TWRP on boot partition of both slots.

 If you accidently flash TWRP to your device using fastboot instead of temporarily booting the image, you will need to download the latest firmware for your device and reflash the boot image.